unbxd/search-JS-library/docs_new/configurations/ProductsConfig.md

 ## Behavior

 This is the place where products from the search results will be rendered.
+The template function receives each product object and its position as second argument.

 [![](https://unbxd.com/docs/wp-content/uploads/2020/05/search-result-render.png)](https://unbxd.com/docs/wp-content/uploads/2020/05/search-result-render.png)